melzareix/met-portfolio/README.md

     - `DEBUG_MODE`, SET to 1 to enable debugging middlewares.
     - `SEND_GRID`, Your Send Grid API Key used to set reset password link.
 5. Edit API Base URL in `/public/js/app.js` and `/public/app/helpers/vue-auth.js`.
+6. When in Debug Mode, Visit `http://URL_DEPLOYMENT/api/v1/seed` to seed the database.
 ---

 ## Usage